abdulkadirekici/rock-paper-scissors/README.markdown

  - Make the weapons be displayed under each player box
  - Clean screen state after each game / offer a "New game" button
  - Improve tests coverage
+ - Make use of npm's package.json for the dependencies

 ## Technologies used
  - Backbone.js